Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 The primary code’s purpose is to access JSON files using the load.game command, where a list of multiple dictionaries, each acting as “cards.”(Which is also part of PYOA) The cards are like a page in a slide deck, each showing a different visual.
 Each dictionary contains different aspects of the card, like the text, the color of said text, the background, and much more.
 The code tells the portal to change cards according to the user's button input, creating the game.

 <img src="comp.jpg" width="400" />

+>Figure: Image illustrating the connection between the PyPortal and the computer

 ## Challenges
 My first two steps for the project, assembling the stand and gathering the correct programs, weren’t too difficult.
 The real challenge came from debugging the code from the project book.
 The code was built on a previous version of CircuitPython, the portal program, which meant some folders didn’t exist, and some code was outdated from the current version of Python.
 This meant I had to improvise, and most of my time was spent experimenting and seeing what worked and what didn’t.
 Constantly running into errors was frustrating, and some errors like a RunTimeError that happens in a file that doesn’t exist continuously appeared, even if I had made the slightest tweak.
 After many debugging and troubleshooting attempts, I discovered a folder filled with needed PYOA data, and adding the massive folder seemed to work.
 It wasn’t a pleasant experience, but I finished within my second week.